mattbierner/blog.mattbierner.com/_posts/2016-02-15-staying-alive.md

 One hour after instituting Universal Survival Funding, the world population has been cut in half.

 After an entire day (288 assignments) only a few hundred survivors remain, scattered across the globe.
-Alone in silent cities, they pray to the timer – their new god – for one more iteration.
+Alone in silent cities, they pray to the timer—their new god—for one more iteration.

 The last human will start their last assignment midway through the second day.